mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 You can use Empowered Spell even if you have already used a different Metamagic option during the casting of the spell.

 ##### Extended Spell

 ***Cost: 1 point***

 When you cast a spell that has a duration of 1 minute or longer, you can spend 1 sorcery point to double its duration.

 In addition, you have advantage on any concentration checks made to maintain this spell.

+##### Flection Spell

+***Cost: 1 point***

+When you cast a spell that has a casting range that is greater than touch, you can spend 1 sorcery point to bend the spell around corners.
+When you do this, you can target creatures around such obstacles.

+If a creature targeted by this spell has left your field of vision before the end of your last turn, you have disadvantage on any attack rolls that this spell might require.

+##### Focused Spell

+***Cost: 2 points***

+When you cast a spell that requires one or more attack rolls, you can spend 2 sorcery points to gain advantage on those rolls for this casting of the spell.

 ##### Heightened Spell

 ***Cost: 3—5 points / creature***

 When you cast a spell that forces other creatures to make a saving throw, you can intensify the spell's full force on some of those creatures.